 Armando Castellano is an arts advocate and philanthropist who resides in the San Francisco Bay Area.
 He is a professional musician and bilingual teaching artist who plays the French horn, performing and teaching internationally.
 He sits on 3 boards including as a founding board member of the Donors of Color Network.
 Additionally, he is a second generation family member and trustee of the Castellano Family Foundation, a community embedded foundation funding Latino serving and led nonprofits throughout the region, as well as championing DEI, cultural competency and race equity within the philanthropic field at large.

-Allison has worked for the City and County of San Francisco, where she has served as a leader in strengthening services for system-involved youth and their families.
-Her recent work as Deputy Director of the San Francisco Juvenile Probation Department includes the development of a national model for juvenile justice system reform.
-She also worked to build a local network of partnerships with San Francisco's community service providers.
-Allison has extensive experience in both the public and nonprofit sectors, and she has been recognized for her efforts locally and nationally.
-She holds a Master's Degree in Public Policy and Administration and a Master's Degree in Social Work from Columbia University.
-She was also awarded a Bachelor's Degree in Political Science from San Francisco State University.
+Allison previously worked for the City and County of San Francisco, where she served as a leader in strengthening services for system involved youth and their families.
+Her work as Deputy Director of the San Francisco Juvenile Probation Department includes the development of a national model for juvenile justice system reform.
+Allison also established a collaborative model for the city’s funding of community-based services that resulted in over $14 million in dedicated funding for violence prevention programs for San Francisco youth.
+Allison was awarded SPUR’s Good Governance Award for her work at JPD.